 Many eye problems have similar symptoms and it is important that your eye problem is diagnosed correctly in order for it to be treated effectively and quickly.

-To find out what's causing your red eyes and get the right treatment, call the The Eye Practice today on (02) 9290 1899 or make an appointment online.
+To find out what's causing your red eyes and get the right treatment:

 PLEASE READ: The information given under Eye Conditions is of a general nature and is not intended to be advice on any particular matter.
 Please take the appropriate Optometrical advice before acting on any information given under Eye Conditions of The Eye Practice web-site.